ucb-ee192/course-site/README.md

-# course-site
+# EE192 Course Site
-Course site source for UC Berkeley's EE192 (Mechatronics).
-Live version is here: http://www-inst.eecs.berkeley.edu/~ee192/sp15/
+To build, run 'python build/scons.py'.
+This creates a new directory, site (ignored by .gitignore) which contains the entire website.